 The agreement provided Dr. Harris with an initial base salary of \$370,000.
-In addition, Dr. Harris is eligible to receive an annual discretionary incentive bonus of up to 30% of base salary based as determined by the Compensation Committee.
-In addition, Dr. Harris would be granted incentive stock options to purchase 107,000 shares of the Company's common stock, Dr. Harris is eligible to participate in the Company's employee benefit plans made available to its similarly situated senior executives.
+In addition, Dr. Harris is eligible to receive an annual discretionary incentive bonus of up to 40% of base salary based as determined by the Compensation Committee.
+In addition,

+Dr. Harris would be granted incentive stock options to purchase 107,000 shares of the Company's common stock, Dr. Harris is eligible to participate in the Company's employee benefit plans made available to its similarly situated senior executives.

 If, prior to a "change in control" (as defined in the employment agreement), the Company terminates the employment of Dr. Harris without "cause" or if such he resigns for "good reason" (as defined below), in addition to accrued benefits (to which he is entitled on any termination of employment), Dr. Harris will be entitled to receive severance equal to six months of base salary continuation payments, six months of continued coverage under the health insurance plans in which the executive participated at the time of the termination and payment of any unpaid prior year's annual bonus.
-If such employment termination or resignation occurs within the one-year period following a change in control, he would be entitled to receive a severance amount equal to the sum of 12 months of his base salary plus his target annual discretionary incentive bonus for the year of termination, six months of continued coverage under the health insurance plans in which he participates at the time of termination, payment of any unpaid prior year's annual bonus and, all of his outstanding unvested equity awards will become vested.
-The agreement also provides that if any payments, whether under the agreement or otherwise, payable to him would be subject to the golden parachute excise tax under Section 4999 of the Code, such payments will be reduced to the extent necessary to avoid the excise tax if doing so would result in a greater net after tax payment to the him.
+If such employment termination or resignation occurs within the one-year period following a change in control, he would be entitled to receive a severance amount equal to the sum of 12 months of his base salary plus his target annual discretionary incentive bonus for the year of termination, six months of continued coverage under the health insurance plans in which he participates at the time of termination, payment of any unpaid prior year's annual bonus for the year of termination, six months of continued coverage under the health insurance plans in which he participates at the time of termination, payment of any unpaid prior year's annual bonus and, all of his outstanding unvested equity awards will become vested.
+The agreement also provides that if any payments, whether under the agreement or otherwise, payable to him would be subject to the golden parachute excise tax under Section 4999 of the Code, such payments will be reduced to the extent necessary to avoid the excise tax if doing so would result in a greater net after tax payment to him.
 Dr. Harris is required to execute and not revoke a release of claims in Altimmune's favor in order to be eligible to receive the severance payments and benefits.

-Under the agreement with Dr. Harris, "cause" generally means his (i) material breach of his fiduciary duties to us, (ii) material breach of the agreement, (iii) willful failure or refusal to follow Altimmune's written policies, (iv) conviction of, or plea of guilty or nolo contendere to, a felony or (v) continuing and willful failure to act as directed by Altimmune's board of directors or its chief executive officer.
+Under the agreement with Dr. Harris, "cause" generally means his (i) material breach of his fiduciary duties, (ii) material breach of the agreement, (iii) willful failure or refusal to follow Altimmune's written policies, (iv) conviction of, or plea of guilty or nolo contendere to, a felony or (v) continuing and willful failure to act as directed by Altimmune's board of directors or its chief executive officer.
 Under the agreement, "good reason" generally means (i) a reduction in the Dr. Harris' base salary or target annual bonus opportunity, (ii) a material diminution in authority, duties or responsibilities or (iii) a relocation of his principal place of employment more than 50 miles from Gaithersburg, Maryland.